Where to stay in Tikehau? Our complete guide

 Yes, I'm interested!

 Where to stay in Tikehau?
-The areas to favor
+The best areas to stay

-Before getting to the heart of the matter, here’s a quick tour of Tikehau to give you an idea of where to stay.
-We all agree, Tikehau isn’t huge.
-So the tour will be quick, haha.
-Basically, two options are open to you:
+Before getting to the heart of the matter, here’s a quick overview of Tikehau to help you understand where to stay.
+Let’s be honest: Tikehau isn’t huge, so the tour will be quick, haha.
+Basically, you have two main options:

 Second: stay on one of the isolated motus.
-Here, it’s absolute calm with nearly deserted pink beaches and coral reefs all to yourself.
+Here, it’s all about peace and quiet, with almost deserted pink-sand beaches and coral reefs you can enjoy nearly to yourself.
 I’d say the setting is more exclusive, often just 10–15 minutes away by boat!
-As you might expect, staying on a motu isn’t cheap.
-But if you want to treat yourself and you’re after good comfort, a more personal setting, fewer people, then go for it!
+As you might expect, staying on a motu usually costs more.
+But if you want to treat yourself, enjoy good comfort, and stay somewhere more private with fewer people around, go for it!

 As you can see, there aren’t thousands of options.
 But the good news is that each one suits a different type of stay.

-Here’s an interactive map to help you choose your lodging by location.
-Small note: not all accommodations are on Booking or shown on the map.
+Here’s an interactive map to help you choose your accommodation by location.
+Quick note: not every place to stay appears on Booking or on the map.

 Use the interactive map below to find your future place to stay!

-As I’ve already mentioned, accommodation in Tikehau runs from over-water bungalows to family guesthouses.
-You can find pretty much everything depending on your wishes and the type of trip you want—and, of course, there are options to suit your budget.
-It’s not the part we want to think about, but it’s still important, haha.
-I’m sure you’ll find what you’re looking for!
+As I mentioned above, accommodation in Tikehau ranges from overwater bungalows to family-run guesthouses.
+You can find a bit of everything depending on what you want from your trip—and, of course, on your budget.
+It’s not the part we like thinking about most, but it still matters, haha.
+I’m sure you’ll find something that suits you!

-To enjoy a luxury stay in Tikehau, there are four beautiful hotels on the atoll!
+If you want a more high-end stay in Tikehau, there are four beautiful options on the atoll.
 I think you’ll like them.
-Let me introduce them right away to help you decide.
-I know the hardest part is often agreeing and choosing the accommodation!
-As mentioned above, they’re mostly on isolated motus.
+Let me walk you through them so you can compare more easily.
+I know the hardest part is often agreeing on the accommodation and actually making a choice!
+As mentioned above, these places are mostly located on isolated motus.

-Located on the private motu of Tiano, just a few minutes from Tikehau Airport, discover Tikehau by Pearl Resorts for an exceptional stay!
-This 4-star hotel has 33 bungalows and suites.
-Some bungalows are over the water, right above the translucent-blue lagoon, while others sit on the beach surrounded by palms.
-Whatever you choose, the bungalows are wooden, with thatched roofs and a few Polynesian décor touches.
+Located on the private motu of Tiano, just a few minutes from Tikehau Airport, Le Tikehau by Pearl Resorts is one of the atoll’s key high-end addresses.
+This 4-star hotel has 37 suites and bungalows.
+Some are over the water, right above the translucent blue lagoon, while others sit on the beach surrounded by palms.
+Whatever you choose, the bungalows are wooden, with thatched roofs and a few Polynesian decor touches.
 There’s also a private 120 m² villa, ideal if you’re traveling with a group.

-From the moment you arrive, you’ll be enchanted by the setting.
-The shuttle boat drops you at the hotel’s doorstep, in a stunning location.
-On site, it’s a real little paradise, with an infinity pool, an outdoor lounge, hammocks and a spa.
+From the moment you arrive, the setting makes an impression.
+The shuttle boat drops you right at the hotel’s doorstep, in a beautiful location.
+On site, it feels like a small paradise, with an infinity pool, an outdoor lounge, hammocks, and a spa.
 You can even snorkel or dive straight from your terrace.
-Kayaking and fishing are also on offer—there’s no shortage of activities!
+Kayaking and fishing are also available, so there’s no shortage of things to do!

-In short, it’s a sure bet in Tikehau, offering disconnection and privacy in a postcard setting.
-If you have the budget, go for it with confidence!
+In short, it’s a safe bet in Tikehau if you’re looking for privacy, comfort, and a postcard-like setting.
+If you have the budget, you can go for it with confidence!

 Ninamu Resort

-Welcome to Ninamu Resort on a small motu, just five minutes from the airport!
-This time it’s a smaller hotel with around ten fares in a row.
-They’re very typically Polynesian, with thatched roofs and colorful shutters.
-They face the sea in an exceptional setting!
-Inside, you’ll enjoy excellent comfort, with a private bathroom.
-There’s no pool, but with the turquoise lagoon at your feet you’ll soon forget that detail!
+Welcome to Ninamu Resort, on a small motu just five minutes from the airport!
+This is a smaller hotel, with 10 handcrafted Polynesian-style fares.
+They have thatched roofs, colorful shutters, and face the sea in a beautiful setting.
+Inside, you get excellent comfort, including a private bathroom.
+There’s no pool, but with the turquoise lagoon at your feet, you’ll probably forget that detail pretty quickly!

-There’s a cozy, well-appointed shared lounge where you can play pool, ping-pong and more!
-Outdoors, kayaks and snorkeling gear are provided.
-Take the opportunity to explore the area’s rich underwater life—you’ll see tropical fish and many other species!
-The hotel restaurant is great, offering homemade dishes featuring freshly caught fish (absolutely delicious!) and exotic fruits, all served under a fare overlooking the tropical garden!
+There’s also a cozy, well-designed shared lounge where you can play pool, ping-pong, and more.
+Outside, kayaks and snorkeling gear are available.
+Take the opportunity to explore the area’s rich underwater life—you’ll see tropical fish and plenty of other species.
+The hotel restaurant is great too, with homemade dishes featuring freshly caught fish (so good!) and exotic fruit, all served under a fare overlooking the tropical garden.

 I’m almost certain you’ll love the peaceful atmosphere and the postcard setting of coconut palms and turquoise water.
-One more thing: on request, the team can arrange a picnic on a neighboring motu, a snorkeling excursion (to explore the top spots) or simply treat you to a Polynesian massage.
+One more thing: on request, the team can arrange a picnic on a neighboring motu, a snorkeling trip to the best spots, or simply treat you to a Polynesian massage.

 Hakamanu Lodge

-Thirty minutes from the main motu, you’ll be almost at the end of the world on a coral motu at Hakamanu Lodge.
-Here, you’ll find three traditional wooden fares facing a white-sand beach (the view is just superb!).
-The double rooms are well equipped: air-conditioning or fan, as you prefer, mosquito nets, private bathroom.
-Basically, everything you need for a more-than-successful escape!
+Thirty minutes from the main motu, Hakamanu Lodge gives you that almost end-of-the-world feeling on a coral motu.
+Here, you’ll find three traditional wooden fares facing a white-sand beach (the view is really beautiful!).
+The double rooms are well equipped: air-conditioning or fan, depending on your preference, mosquito nets, and a private bathroom.
+Basically, you have everything you need for a very successful escape.

-Every morning, enjoy a local breakfast under the common fare.
+Every morning, breakfast is served under the communal fare.
 The lodge also offers half-board or full-board.
-Meals at the restaurant are based solely on fresh produce: freshly caught fish, garden vegetables and homemade desserts (mouth-watering!).
-To discover the lagoon, grab mask and snorkel for a snorkeling session or simply go kayaking.
-For full relaxation, you can lounge under the coconut trees on the white-sand beach (vacation vibes!).
+Meals at the restaurant focus on fresh produce: freshly caught fish, garden vegetables, and homemade desserts (very tempting!).
+To explore the lagoon, grab a mask and snorkel for a snorkeling session, or simply head out by kayak.
+And if you just want to unwind, you can relax under the coconut trees on the white-sand beach.
+That’s vacation mode right there!

-The main asset of this lodge is the warm welcome and attention of the hosts, who make you feel at ease from the moment you arrive.
-In short, between absolute calm, postcard scenery and simple comfort, it’s the perfect recipe for a dream vacation!
+The main strength of this lodge is the warm welcome and attention from the hosts, who make you feel comfortable from the moment you arrive.
+In short, between total calm, postcard scenery, and simple comfort, it’s a lovely recipe for a dream stay.

 Tikehau Fafarua Lodge Private Island

-Just a few minutes by boat from the main motu, you’ll arrive at Fafarua, a private motu—an exclusive experience!
-This time you’ll literally be alone on the motu, welcomed by the hosts, Eva and Patrick.
+Just a few minutes by boat from the main motu, you’ll arrive at Fafarua, a private motu—and the experience is exclusive.
+This time, you are literally alone on the motu, welcomed by the hosts, Eva and Patrick.
 You’ll have a 200 m² villa all to yourself!
-To tell you more: it has three bedrooms (two doubles), a spacious, bright living room and a modern kitchen.
-Not to mention two bathrooms opening onto a garden!
-It’s a clever blend of nature and luxury, to share with family or friends!
-Naturally, the villa overlooks the lagoon and a magnificent fine-sand beach.
-It’s the perfect spot to enjoy this paradise at your own pace!
+To give you a better idea, it has three bedrooms: one with a double bed, and two with a double bed and a single bed.
+There is also a spacious, bright living room and a modern kitchen, not to mention two bathrooms opening onto the garden.
+It’s a clever mix of nature and comfort, perfect to share with family or friends.
+Naturally, the villa overlooks the lagoon and a beautiful fine-sand beach.
+It’s the perfect place to enjoy this paradise at your own pace.

-Foodies will love the barbecue on the terrace or the on-island restaurant serving fresh fish and Franco-Polynesian dishes.
-You certainly won’t go hungry!
-Note: if you’re interested, the villa is available from three nights minimum (which we recommend anyway).
-That’s a good amount of time to enjoy this privileged experience!
+Food lovers will appreciate the barbecue on the terrace or the on-island restaurant serving fresh fish and Franco-Polynesian dishes.
+You definitely won’t go hungry!
+Note: if you’re interested, the villa is available for a minimum of three nights (which we recommend anyway).
+That gives you a good amount of time to enjoy this special experience.

-If you’re still hesitating between these four accommodations, take a look at the table below.
-It brings together all the key info for each place, and visually it’s easier to compare them!
+If you’re still hesitating between these four places, take a look at the table below.
+It brings together the key information for each one, and it’s much easier to compare them at a glance!

 | Name | Location | Features | Review | Price | Booking |